NunoSempere/nunosempere.github.io/rat/eamentalhealth/analysis/writeup.md

 Signif. codes:  0 ‘***’ 0.001 ‘**’ 0.01 ‘*’ 0.05 ‘.’
 0.1 ‘ ’ 1
 ```

 Note that, in none of the above cases we've gotten a significant effect.
+For example, if we consider the whole population, our coefficients for receiving and not receiving satisfactory mental healthcare are significant, but not significantly different from each other.

-This is because outliers, for example, respondents who lost a job because of mental illness, and thus ~40 hours per week, make the error bars huge.
+I think that this is a function of outliers.
+For example, respondents who lost a job because of mental illness, and thus ~40 hours per week, make the error bars huge.
 In this case, excluding outliers doesn't make sense at all; instead, knowing where the error comes from, I think it makes sense to not get hung up on p-values.
 As a proof of concept, here is the same regression as above, but considering the logarithm of hours lost (which gives less weight to outliers); we "suddenly" reach significance (p-value of 0.00698).
 On the flip-side, the logarithm of hours lost is not an intuitive unit in which to report results.

 ```
+## Here, we restrict the regression to people diagnosed with a mental condition.
 > summary(lm(log(hours_lost[m_ill3]+1) ~ Receiving_positive[m_ill3]))
 Coefficients:
                                Estimate Std.
 Error t value Pr(>|t|)